 It’s the perfect time of year to make this easy DIY Fall Burlap Wreath!

-I love fall.
+I love Fall.
 It’s my favorite time of year.
 That’s probably because I grew up on a farm and when a farmer brings in the harvest… well, it’s always such a great feeling.
-In addition, I love all of the colors of the season, the cooler weather and all of the delicious aromas marinating in the air.
+In addition, I love all of the colors of the season, the cooler weather, and all of the delicious aromas marinating in the air.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
+Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program.
+This affiliate advertising program is designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 I found spools of burlap ribbon on sale for half price.
 Awww… great find!
 This ribbon is great because it has little tiny wires on the sides so it is easy to shape.
 For this particular wreath, I used three spools of each.